-- 1. Charge Factor: central atom being equal, cations are more acidic than neutrals $(H_3O^+ > H_2O, NH_4+ > NH_3)$, and anions more basic than neutrals (hydroxide > water).

-- 2. Electronegativity Factor:

-- Acidity H-C < H-N < H-O < H-X (halogen)

-- Electronegativity $\bigcirc \bigcirc \bigcirc \bigcirc \bigcirc \bigcirc \bigcirc \bigcirc$ $\bigcirc \subset < N < O < X$ - Why: All neutral acids produce an anion after losing an H - The more stable the anion Z- that forms, the more acidic the parent H-Z will be.
-(The Product Stability/Reactivity principle). - The anion stability correlates the love for electrons (electronegativity). - Summary of Key Relationships: - ANION STABILITY and the ACIDITY of a neutral acid precursor. - ANION STABILITY and the BASICITY of the anion (inverse relationship) - ANION BASICITY and the ACIDITY OF THE CONJUGATE ACID are inversely related (the stronger the acidity of the parent acid, the weaker the basicity of the conjugate anion) - KEY: WHEN THINKING ABOUT ACIDITY AND BASICITY, FOCUS ON THE STABILITY OF THE ANION. - 3.
-Resonance/Conjugation: Anion resonance is stabilizing, so an acid that gives a resonance-stabilized anion is more acidic.
+- 1. Charge: all else equal, cations are more acidic than neutrals, and anions more basic than neutrals. - 2.
+Electronegativity: - Acidity: H-X (halogen) > H-O > H-N > H-C - Basicity: X < O < N < C - Anion Stability: X > 0 > N > 0 - Why: The more stable the anion Z that forms, the more acidic the parent H-Z will be.
+All acids H-Z must give up H+.
+The better off the resulting anion Z is, the more willing H-Z will be to sacrifice H+. - The anion stability directly correlates the love for electrons. - Notice three things: - ANION STABILITY and the ACIDITY OF A NEUTRAL ACID PRECURSOR ARE DIRECTLY RELATED. - ANION STABILITY and the BASICITY OF THE ANION ARE INVERSELY RELATED (more stable anion, less basic anion) - ANION BASICITY AND THE ACIDITY OF THE CONJUGATE ACID ARE INVERSELY RELATED (the stronger the acidity of the parent acid, the weaker the basicity of the conjugate anion) - KEY: WHEN THINKING ABOUT ACIDITY AND BASICITY, FOCUS ON THE ANION.
+THE STABILITY OF THE ANION DETERMINES ACID/BASE BEHAVIOR. - 3.
+Resonance/Conjugation: Since anion resonance is stabilizing, an acid that gives a resonance-stabilized anion is more acidic.
 And an anion that forms with resonance will be more stable and less basic. - Oxygen Series Examples: